lavafroth/envy-rs/README.md

 ### Using a target length

-By default, the target length for the globbing is 0 (disabled).
-This means all possible payloads will be displayed.
+By default, the target length for the globbing disabled, meaning all possible payloads will be displayed.
 When a target length is set to `n`, only payloads that are at most `n` characters will be displayed.

 ```sh